markostanimirovic/markostanimirovic/README.md

 ## Hi there 👋, I'm Marko Stanimirović

-I'm a member of the [NgRx](https://github.com/ngrx/platform) team, Senior Frontend Developer at [JobCloud](https://www.jobcloud.ch/c/en), and organizer of the [Angular Belgrade](https://twitter.com/angularbelgrade) group.
+I'm a member of the [NgRx](https://github.com/ngrx/platform) team, Senior Frontend Engineer at [JobCloud](https://www.jobcloud.ch/c/en), and organizer of the [Angular Belgrade](https://twitter.com/angularbelgrade) group.
 In my spare time, I like to contribute to open-source software, share my knowledge through technical articles and talks, and play the guitar.